SharonWHLing/custom_commute_planner/README.md

 # custom_commute_planner
 Demo Python 2.7 script for a beta version of a transit-based trip planner with custom GUI using Google Directions API.

-This is a demo project.
+This is a demo project made in December 2019.
 Beta/personal use so expect some bugs.

 ----------------------------------------------------------------